Menu

 ABSTRACT:

-Streamflow from selected small watersheds has been continuously monitored at the Andrews Forest beginning in November 1952 and the Lookout Creek Gauging Station has been maintained by the USGS since October, 1949.
-The objectives of this study include: (1) to evaluate long-term changes in hydrology associated with various management treatments, notably clearcut logging, selective logging, and burning; (2) to provide baseline data for affiliated precipitation and stream water chemistry and sediment transport studies; and (3) to characterize the hydrologic regime of old-growth forests at different elevations.
+Streamflow from selected small watersheds has been continuously monitored at the HJ Andrews Experimental Forest since November 1952.
+The objectives of this research and monitoring include: (1) evaluate long-term changes in hydrology associated with various forest management treatments, notably clearcut logging, selective logging, and burning of predominantly Douglas-fir conifer forests; (2) characterize the hydrologic regimes and evaluate mechanisms influencing water availability from conifer forests; and (3) provide baseline data for affiliated precipitation and stream water chemistry and sediment transport studies.
+In addition to stage heights and discharge, data on stream chemistry, stream and air temperature, specific conductivity are collected at the stream gages.
+Models have also been extensively calibrated with these data to characterize the hydrologic regimes of forests at different elevations and following forest management.
+Many other studies within the watersheds also use these hydrology data.

 Raw instantaneous streamflow data in cubic feet per second (cfs) and mean flow at fine temporal intervals are available.
 Rating curves for fixed trapezoidal flumes are maintained for all small watersheds except Lookout Creek and allow calculation of mean and total flow.
 The USGS-maintained Lookout Creek relies on annual rating table development to reflect changes in the open channel for instantaneous flow calculation.
 Entity 1 includes a reconstructed history of USGS Lookout Creek hourly data beginning in 1950 and more recently 30 and 15 minute interval data.
 Calculated mean cfs and total flow for each watershed are available at daily (Entity 2), monthly (Entity 3), annual (Entity 4), and stream sampling (Entity 6) time intervals.
 An interactive program, FLOW (Entity 5), allows the user to download instantaneous, mean and total flow at requested time periods (e.g., 5 minute, 15 minute, hourly) for all watersheds except for Lookout Creek.